dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/README.md

-# Phishing Attack Detection & Social Engineering Analysis Lab
+#  Phishing Attack Detection and Social Engineering Analysis

-## Overview

-This lab simulates a real-world help desk and security operations center environment where suspicious emails are submitted for review.

-The objective is to analyze each email, determine whether it's legitimate or malicious, and document justification for the decision.
-The lab focuses on identifying phishing indicators, detecting social engineering tactics, and applying structured email security analysis techniques.
+This lab is a hands-on cybersecurity lab where I analyzed 10 real-world email samples to identify phishing attempts, social engineering tactics, and security threats.
+I evaluated each email using a structured security checklist, documented with detailed findings, and assigned a risk level and final verdict.

 ---

-## Scenario

-Assume the role of a help desk analyst reviewing emails submitted by employees who believe they may have received suspicious email.

-Each email must be evaluated using a structured phishing detection checklist.
-For any suspicious email, specific indicators must be identified and explained.

----

-## Analysis Methodology

-Each email was evaluated using the following security criteria:

-- Requests for sensitive or personal information
-- Incorrect recipient name or mismatched details
-- Suspicious or spoofed sender address
-- Bad grammar and spelling errors
-- Urgency tactics or threatening language
-- Suspicious links or website redirects
-- Unexpected attachments
-- Requests for money or financial transactions
-- Domain mismatches
-- Inconsistent branding or formatting